Gudu-Diana/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays content of the /etc/passwd file
+a script that displays content of two files